VirtualFlyBrain/neuron-to-paper-nlp/README.md

 1. Additionally, for every mention a relative threshold based filtering is applied.
 Candidates that are significantly lower than the most confident candidate are filtered.

-1. Mentions shorter than 4 letters must exist in the ontology term label or synonyms.
+1. Mentions shorter than 4 letters must exist in the ontology term's label or synonyms.

 1. For each paper, specimen term ('male', 'female', 'larval') frequencies are calculated.
-And candidates whose specimen not mentioned in the paper are filtered (`adult corazonin neuron` vs ` 	larval corazonin neuron`).
+Candidates whose specimen not mentioned in the paper are filtered (`adult corazonin neuron` vs ` 	larval corazonin neuron`).

 1. Outlier detection is applied to all linking results:
    1. OWL2Vec* model is trained that represents the semantic similarity of the ontology terms.